http://www.miami.edu/engineering

 Once admitted into BS-MS program

-In your senior year when you have a full time undergraduate status, you may take a maximum of twelve (12) graduate credit hours (a maximum of six (6) credit hours per semester) with approval of your academic advisor.
-In order to register for these classes, you must complete and submit the UM Graduate School "Application for Undergraduate to Take Graduate Course” special form.
+In the student’s senior year when you have a full time undergraduate status, you may take a maximum of twelve (12) graduate credit hours (a maximum of six (6) credit hours per semester) with approval of your academic advisor.
+In order to register for these classes, you must complete and submit the UM Graduate School's "Application for Undergraduate to Take Graduate Course” form.

 During your last one or two semesters, when you are taking graduate course work only, register as a graduate student.